- This event has passed.

 Music by the Vallelys of Armagh

-The Humours of Blundell’s Grange – Music by the Vallelys of Armagh – will be performed in the Muintearas concert series at Fleadh Cheoil na hÉireann in the Droichead Arts Centre, Drogheda, Wednesday, August 14th, 2019, 1 pm; booking at Fleadh Cheoil outlets.
+The Humours of Blundell’s Grange – Music by the Vallelys of Armagh – was performed in the Muintearas concert series at Fleadh Cheoil na hÉireann in the Droichead Arts Centre, Drogheda, Wednesday, August 14th, 2019, 1 pm.

 Taking part will be Brian (uilleann pipes); Eithne (fiddle); Dara (uilleann pipes); Caoimhín (fiddle & piano); Cillian (uilleann pipes); Sheena (flute); Fintan (flute, song); Juliette Conlon-Hamill (ballad).